harvester/docs/docs/install/pxe-boot-install.md

 - `CREATE`: we are installing a node to construct an initial Harvester cluster.
 - `JOIN`: we are installing a node to join an existing Harvester cluster.

-### Prerequisite

-Nodes need to have at least **8G** of RAM because the full ISO file is loaded into tmpfs during the installation.

 ### CREATE mode